thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct.md

 :information_source: The Code of Conduct template includes boilerplate text that you can customize or adapt, use as-is, or completely replace with your own text.
 If you use the boilerplate text, make sure you replace the project name placeholders with your own project name.

-### About the "Opening statment of purpose" section
+### About the "Opening statement of purpose" section

 The first section in the template is where you'll put your opening statement of purpose.
 Your opening statement should include information about your core values and the purpose of your Code of Conduct.